allenai/allennlp/tutorials/getting_started/getting_started.md

 if you look at the data there's a lot of different tags!)

 Now that the model is trained, there should be a bunch of files in the serialization directory.
-The `vocabulary` directory contains the model's vocabularies and (in particular) their encodings as integers.
+The `vocabulary` directory contains the model's vocabularies, each of which is a (distinct) encoding of strings as integers.
+In our case, we'll have one for `tokens` (i.e. words) and another for `tags`.
 The various `training_state_epoch_XX.th` files contain the state of the trainer after each epoch (`.th` is the suffix for serialized torch tensors), so that you could resume training where you left off, if you wanted to.
 Similarly, the `model_state_epoch_XX.th` files contain the model weights after each epoch.